hypernova-developer/Jenny/docs/ROADMAP.md

 ## v11.x.x-LTS
 - Starting from this release, the separated modules from the `main.cpp` file will be permanently deleted from the Jenny Toolkit CLI project.
 - Instead of losing those modules, Jenny will start using them with the new feature that makes Jenny be able to trigger any other tool.
-- This will make Jenny a mobile tool that will adapt any computer
+- This will make Jenny a mobile tool that will adapt any computer that it will be